MBtech/secaid/rest/README.md

 `pip install -r requirements.txt`

 ## Setup
-Initiate a migration folder using `init` command for alembic to perform the migrations `python manage.py db init`

-Create a migration script from detected changes in the model `python manage.py db migrate --message 'initial database migration'`

-Apply the migration script to the database
-`python manage.py db upgrade`

 Build and push the docker image: `cd rest; ./build_and_push.sh`

 Make sure you have `Direct Access Grants Enabled` in the settings of the keycloak Client ID that you are using